 Kristen Stewart explains why she went public about love life

-Kristen Stewart used to fight like heck to keep her private life private, including her relationship with her "Twilight" co-star Robert Pattinson, but then she came to grips with her celebrity status.
-In July, she revealed for the first time that she had an on-again, off-again girlfriend, followed most recently by her first hosting gig on "Saturday Night Live," when she joked in a swipe at Republican President Donald Trump, "I'm, like, so gay, dude."
+In this Oct.
+24, 2016, file photo, Kristen Stewart arrives at the 23rd annual ELLE Women in Hollywood Awards at the Four Season Hotel in Los Angeles.
+Stewart used to fight like heck to keep her private life private, including her relationship with her "Twilight" co-star Robert Pattinson, then she came to grips with her celebrity status.

 Add your comments below